 The ECO2CLD Version 1 data product provides a cloud mask that can be used to determine cloud cover for the ECO1BRAD, ECO2LSTE, ECO3ETPTJPL, ECO4ESIPTJPL, and ECO4WUE data products.
-The ECOSTRESS Level 2 cloud product was derived using the five calibrated thermal bands in a multispectral cloud-conservative thresholding approach for acquisitions prior to May 14, 2019.
-For data collected after May 15, 2019, calculations are based on data values for TIR bands 2, 4, and 5 only to accommodate direct streaming of data from the ISS as mentioned in the Known Issues section.
+The ECOSTRESS Level 2 cloud product is derived using the five calibrated thermal bands in a multispectral cloud-conservative thresholding approach.
 The details of the algorithm are provided in the Algorithm Theoretical Basis Document (ATBD).
 The corresponding ECO1BGEO data product is required to georeference the ECO2CLD data product.

 The ECO2CLD Version 1 data product contains a single cloud mask layer.
 Information on how to interpret the bit fields in the cloud mask is provided in section 3.1 of the User Guide.